 I think Japan with the Google lens is in a bit of a tough spot because we want to make sure we preserve the Japanese culture in the Japan office.
 But at the same time, it’s an extremely global company.
 So I think it’s a little bit tough to come up with innovations that make sense at a global level when the Japanese context is so different.

 In the US, when we talk about “cloud,” we focus a lot on machine learning and artificial intelligence.
-It’s one of our core skills that we’re looking for when hiring people.
+It’s one of the core skills that we’re looking for when hiring people.
 In Japan, it’s more about platforms.
 So the priority for hiring falls on platform types of talent.

 What is the most important quality to succeed at Google?